-Romanesque Architecture, an architectural style of medieval Europe, emerged as the dominant architectural style ranging between 6th to 11th century.
-The design and style was mostly borrowed from Roman art and architecture.
-Roman architecture flourished between the fall of Roman empire(5th century) and beginning of Gothic era(13th century).
+Romanesque Architecture, an architectural style of medieval Europe, emerged as the dominant architectural style ranging between the 6th to 11th centuries.
+The design and style were mostly borrowed from Roman art and architecture.
+Roman architecture flourished between the fall of the Roman empire(5th century) and the beginning of the Gothic era(13th century).

 - Architectural display of imperial power.

-- Architectural embodiment of the idea of the Roman Empire.
+- An architectural embodiment of the idea of the Roman Empire.

 - Important on a political level, as they demonstrated the rank of their builders.

-- Magnificent structures as a demonstration of power of the emperor.
+- Magnificent structures as a demonstration of the power of the emperor.